LarsMaiwald/sod_shock_tube/README.md

     - computes error

 ## Results
 The results and the exact solution for the given config.yml are included in the repository.
+By running main.py the plots and animations get overwritten.